-- Current proposal models roughly 7 percent of faculty dedicating their full teaching effort and 40 sixth-year doctoral students serving as mentored facilitators. - Teaching load for faculty would be reduced to two-thirds of one's typical teaching load (e.g., 12 credits reduced to 8 credits, 6credits reduced to 4 credits) over the course of the academic year, provisionally scheduled at the discretion of the instructor. - Sixth-year doctoral students would be responsible for 2 credit hours of instruction per semester. - Administration has committed to a budget model that prioritizes the funding of post-docs (rather than adjuncts) to meet departmental teaching needs resulting from faculty participation in College Fellows.
+- Current proposal models 40 faculty dedicating their full teaching effort and 40 sixth-year doctoral students serving as mentored facilitators. - Teaching load for faculty would be 8 credits over the course of the academic year provisionally scheduled at the discretion of the instructor. - Sixth-year doctoral students would be responsible for 2 credit hours of instruction per semester. - Administration has committed to a budget model that prioritizes the funding of post-docs (rather than adjuncts) to meet departmental teaching needs resulting from faculty participation in College Fellows.